copperdogma/next-authjs-psql-base-template/tests/e2e/README-e2e.md

 3. If your test requires authentication, make sure it's in a project that depends on the `setup` project.

-## Firebase Emulator Integration
+## NextAuth.js and PostgreSQL Integration

-Tests utilize local Firebase emulators for Auth, which provides several benefits:
+Tests utilize NextAuth.js with a dedicated test PostgreSQL database, which provides several benefits:

-- No interaction with production Firebase resources
+- No interaction with production database
 - Consistent, deterministic test environment
-- Fast test execution with no network delays
+- Fast test execution with isolated test data
-- No billing costs for test operations
+- Proper testing of authentication flows

-The Firebase emulators are automatically started before tests run and shut down afterward.
+The test database is automatically configured via environment variables when tests run.

 ## Troubleshooting